-Student resources: Student materials typically include the major resource or program with text or narration, visuals, assignments, and assessments.
-Formats may include print, audio, visual, computer, or other media like CDs, DVDs, PPTs, or software adaptable for Smart Boards.

-Effective instructional materials generally integrate the use of reference aids (e.g., index, glossary, maps, bibliography, graphic organizers, and pictures) with the topic being studied.
+Student resources: Student materials typically include the major resource or program with text or narration, visuals, assignments and assessments.
+Formats may include print, audio, visual, computer or other media like CDs, DVDs or PowerPoint presentations, or software adaptable for interactive whiteboards.
+Effective instructional materials generally integrate the use of reference aids (e.g., index, glossary, maps, bibliography, graphic organizers and pictures) with the topic being studied.
 Items that guide students through materials might include clearly labeled materials, directions and explanations, and assignments with menus of choices.

-Review and practice activities might include participation activities such as digital simulations, role-playing situations, investigations, and hands-on practice assignments.
-Review activities might include self-checks or quizzes.
-Formats might include digital education games, student tutorials, worksheets, workbooks, journals, lab books, lab logs, charts, or maps.
+Review and practice activities might include participation activities such as digital simulations, roleplaying situations, investigations and hands-on practice assignments.
+Review activities might include selfchecks or quizzes.
+Formats might include digital education games, student tutorials, worksheets, workbooks, journals, lab books, lab logs, charts or maps.
 Feedback might be in the form of answer keys in student materials or in teacher materials.

-Review works best as a logical extension of content, goals, objectives, and lessons, with increased similarity to real-life situations.
+Review works best as a logical extension of content, goals, objectives and lessons, with increased similarity to real-life situations.
 Review activities should require students to recall or apply previously taught knowledge and skills.
 Frequent short reviews over time or space improve learning more than a concentrated review.
 Assignments and stages of small practice improve speed and accuracy.

-Other components might include enrichment and remediation activities, additional resources, and tests and assessment tools either in the student materials or in the teacher's guide or edition.
+Other components might include enrichment and remediation activities, additional resources and tests and assessment tools, either in the student materials or in the teacher's guide or edition.

-Teacher resources: Teacher materials typically include a teacher's edition with the annotated student text and copies of supplementary materials (print or digital) with answer keys, worksheets, tests, diagrams, etc., so that the teacher has to use only one guide.
-In-service training, workshops, and consulting services should be made available by publishers to support teachers in implementing instructional materials.
-Professional development is essential to the success of any program, especially when a program contains non-traditional elements.
-Publishers should clearly indicate the recommended amount and types of professional development that they will provide, and they should work with districts and schools to ensure that teachers receive the support that they need.
-The materials for the teacher should support continued teacher learning.
+Teacher resources: Teacher materials typically include a teacher's edition with the annotated student text and copies of supplementary materials (print or digital) with answer keys, worksheets, tests, diagrams, etc., so that the teacher may only use one guide.
+In-service training, workshops and consulting services should be made available by publishers to support teachers in implementing instructional materials.
+Professional learning is essential to the success of any program, especially when a program contains non-traditional elements.
+Publishers should clearly indicate the recommended amount and types of professional learning they will provide, and they should work with districts and schools to ensure teachers receive the support they need.
+The materials for the teacher should support continued professional learning.

-Support, guidelines, resources, or features such as the ones described below should be available to help teachers effectively implement materials in classroom and school settings.
+Support, guidelines, resources or features such as the ones described below should be available to help teachers effectively implement materials in classroom and school settings.